Positions (album): Release and promotion

 On October 27, Grande announced that limited-edition CDs of Positions with two alternate cover artworks are to be released in conjunction with the album, and were made available for preorder on Grande's website.

 The album was released on October 30, 2020.
 The same day, limited quantity of Positions standard edition CDs, autographed by Grande, were issued DTC on the website.
 On February 19, 2021, a deluxe edition of Positions was released, featuring five additional tracks.
 The deluxe version was released on CD on March 26, 2021.
 On April 9, 2021, the vinyl of the standard edition of the album was released, including a glow-in-the-dark variant, available exclusively at Target.

 In July 2021, Positions was promoted by a series of live performances of some of its tracks, presented through Vevo.
+On October 30, 2025, for the album's 5-year anniversary, the performances were released on streaming platforms.